wpernath/quarkus-grumpycat/gitops/README.md

 	--registry-password <pwd>
 ```

-This call (if given the `--force` flag) will create the following namespaces and ArgoCD applications for you:
+This call (if given the `--force` flag) will initialize the `cat-ci` namespace for you.
+This includes
-- `cat-ci`: Pipelines, Tasks and a Nexus instance
+- all 4 tekton pipelines
+- all custom tasks
+- preparation of the Tekton service account for running the pipelines
+- preparation of the Tekton secret to access GitHub.com and Quay.io

-## 2. Setup ArgoCD Applications (the CD part)
+## 3. Setup ArgoCD Applications (the CD part)

 To initialize the ArgoCD part, call the following